core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After new group keying material has been distributed (see {{sec-group-key-management}}), every group member MUST delete all its pairwise keys.
 Since new Sender/Recipient keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use such new Sender/Recipient keys when possibly deriving new pairwise keys.

 As long as any two group members preserve the same asymmetric keys, the Diffie-Hellman shared secret does not change across updates of the group keying material.

+## Usage of Sequence Numbers ##

+When using any of its pairwise keys, a sender endpoint MUST use the current fresh value of its own Sender Sequence Number, from its own Sender Context (see {{ssec-sender-recipient-context}}).
+That is, the same Sender Sequence Number space is used for all outgoing messages sent to the group and protected with Group OSCORE, thus limiting both storage and complexity.

+On the other hand, when combining one-to-many and one-to-one communication in the group, this may result in the Partial IV values moving forward more often.
+Fundamentally, this is due to the fact that not all the recipients receive all messages from a given sender.
+For instance, requests sent over multicast (in signature mode) are addressed to the whole group, while requests sent over unicast (in signature mode or pairwise mode) are not.

+As a consequence, replay checks may be invoked more often on the recipient side, where larger replay windows should be considered.

 ## Note on Implementation ##